vektor-inc/x-t9/readme.txt

 == Changelog ==

+[ Bug fix ] Fix full width and wide and edit screen.

 1.2.6
 [ Bug fix ] Cope with feature image aspect bug on a lot of title text in quely pattern image small